 c.
 During non-clinical days (Monday & Friday excluding class times, along with finals week).
-Clinical make up time will NOT occur on University Holidays.
-Holidays are defined as those days listed on the official University Calendar when the University is closed.
+Clinical make up time will NOT occur on University or Guthrie recognized Holidays.
+Holidays are defined as those days listed on the official University Calendar when the University is closed and on the Guthrie Intranet.